Best Car Loans in 2026

 What Is The Average Interest Rate On Car Loans?

-However, these rates can range significantly based on individual circumstances.
-Borrowers with excellent credit (scores above 780) might secure rates as low as 4-5% for new cars, while those with poor credit could face rates above 15%.
+Rates vary significantly based on your credit score.
+Borrowers with excellent credit (780+) may qualify for rates as low as 4-5%, while those with poor credit could face rates above 15%.
+Credit unions tend to offer rates about 1-2 percentage points lower than banks.

 Can I Get A Car Loan With Bad Credit?